 - a.
-The auditor's report expresses an unmodified opinion on whether the financial statements of the Charter School were prepared in accordance with generally accepted accounting principles. - b.
+The auditor's report expresses an unmodified opinion on whether the financial statements of the AppleTree Early Learning Public Charter School were prepared in accordance with generally accepted accounting principles. - b.
 No significant deficiencies relating to the audit of the financial statements have been reported. - c.
-No instances of noncompliance material to the financial statements of the Charter School, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - d.
+No instances of noncompliance material to the financial statements of the AppleTree Early Learning Public Charter School, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - d.
 No significant deficiencies relating to the audit of the major federal award program have been reported. - e.
 The Auditor's report on compliance for the major federal award program for the AppleTree Early Learning Public Charter School expresses an unmodified opinion. - f.
-There are no audit findings that are required to be reported in accordance with 2 CFR Section 200.516 (a) of the Uniform Guidance in the Schedule of Findings and Questioned Costs. - g.
-The major programs of the AppleTree Early Learning Public Charter School were as follows:
+There are no audit findings that are required to be reported in accordance with 2 CFR Section 200.516 (a) of the Uniform Guidance in the schedule of findings and questioned costs. - g.
+The major program of the AppleTree Early Learning Public Charter School was as follows: